The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 The Flip2 has the same health and safety features as the Smart4, including a bright red emergency button.
 I held down the button, and it connected me with Lively’s Urgent Response Team in around 15 seconds.
 I could also monitor the phone via the Lively Link app, which shows user location, battery level, and emergency call history.
 This gave me peace of mind knowing I could locate my loved one if they became lost, disoriented, or wandered off.
 Just remember that these features are available only with a Preferred or Premium plan.

 Another thing I liked about the Jitterbug Flip2 is the Amazon Alexa feature.
-While Alexa cannot call 911 directly, the voice assistant can put you in touch with someone who can.
-This is what happened when my grandma tested out the assistant; it put her through to me so that I could help.
+Alexa cannot call 911 directly, but the voice assistant can put you in touch with someone who can.
+That’s what happened when my grandma tested the assistant.
+It put her through to me so I could help.
 This is a great addition if you don’t want to spend extra money on one of the higher-tier plans.
-Amazon Alexa is also great for everyday tasks, like composing texts or making regular calls without pressing a lot of buttons.
+Amazon Alexa is also great for everyday tasks, such as composing texts or making calls.

 Even if you don’t want to use a virtual assistant, the Flip2 makes it easy to get in touch with your favorite contacts via the one-touch speed dial function.
 Just keep in mind that you’ll need to go into your contacts first and assign a number to the contacts you want to add to your speed dial list.
 This may require help from a loved one.